 Are your silver cutlery dishes, mason jars, or serving pieces?
 If not, you don’t need to worry about maintaining them.
 The best way to clean silver cutlery is to use it.
 Once you’ve polished your silver, it should stay polished for the rest of your life.

-Silver is one of the hardest metals to clean because it’s so silvery and because it has such a high melting point.
+Silver is one of the hardest metals to clean.
+Because it’s so silvery and has such a high melting point.
 For this reason, most people won’t even think about cleaning their cutlery.
 They assume that because it looks so shiny, it must be perfectly clean.
-However, the truth is that silver does not absorb water as copper does, so you will likely end up with grittier cutlery.
+However, the truth is that silver does not absorb water as copper does.
+So you will likely end up with grittier cutlery.
 Another thing to remember is that cutlery should never be left out in the rain, as it will turn into a rusting mess.

-If you’ve been looking for a reliable, easy way to clean your silver cutlery, then this is the guide for you.
+If you’ve been looking for a reliable, easy way to clean this, then this is the guide for you.
 There are many different ways to clean silver cutlery, and we’ve outlined the most popular ones below.